Imperience - Centre for Research and Training in P.A.M

 NATURE

-'Mind' and 'Maya are the only two things upon which the entire working of Natures machinery rests, but they are so grossly misrepresented by the Neophytes.
-They do not know that these are the two main factors which enable us to secure approach upto the Divine.
-Actually human existence has, for its one end, the mind, and for the other the maya.
-Both linked together serve as a barge for our journey to the shore of the ocean of Reality.
-(SS-322)
+As a matter of fact, ‘mind' and ‘maya' are the only two things upon which the entire working of Nature's machinery rests, but they are so grossly misrepresented by the neophytes.
+They do not know that these are the two main factors which enable us to secure approach up to the Divine.
+Actually human existence has, for its one end, the Mind, and for the other the maya.
+Both linked together serve as a barge for our journey to the shore of the Ocean of Reality.
+People may wonder to hear me talk of the ocean, whereas every one has so far been led to think of remaining merged in Reality for ever.
+This is the point which is not sufficiently cleared even in the scriptures.
+(SS-480)

 NAUGHT